microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ## Success Criteria

 To complete the challenge successfully, the solution should demonstrate the following:
-- The Triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records in your VSCode.
+- The triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records in your VSCode.
 - Any new document or change to an existing document in Cosmos DB must be reflected in the vector store index
 - Any new document uploaded into the Azure Blob Store container must be reflected in the vector store index.